Commercial Plan Submittal Requirements

 The Inspections Department receives and routes plans to the various departments.
 The plan holder must provide the information as listed below so that our department can route your plans in a timely manner.
 Failure on your part to provide completed, sufficient and correct documentation may result in delays to your project.
 The Inspections department must receive departmental approvals before a building permit may be issued.

 Plan Routing Application:

 Provide a completed Plan Routing Application.
 If the project is a new building or an addition to an existing building, a plan review and routing fee equal to twenty percent of the associated permit fee must be paid when plans are submitted.
-Interior work that involves food service will require a minimum $35 plan routing and review fee.
-Interior work that does not involve a kitchen does not require a fee for review.
+Interior work that involves food service or other license will require a minimum $35 plan routing and review fee.
+Other interior work does not require a fee for review.